-Originally, it was made with stale bread that was combined with garlic and olive oil along with water or vinegar.
+Originally, it was made with stale bread combined with garlic, olive oil, water, or vinegar.
 These ingredients most likely came from the Roman soldiers who carried them around to make soups and stews.

 It was then put into a mortar and pounded smooth.
-Afterwords various vegetables were added to the mixture.
+Afterward, various vegetables were added to the mixture.

 Today, you'll find it made with fruits and vegetables including watermelon.
 You might say gazpacho is a generic term for any cold soup with a vegetable or fruit base.
 I think of it as always having a tomato base.

 I received this recipe from Chef Chris Lamond, the new chef at Radnor Valley CC.
 He grew up and worked in Florida where this version of watermelon gazpacho is quite popular.